 What we don’t: The most expensive shorts on our list.

 All in all, the Arc’teryx Gamma Quick Dry Shorts are a purpose-built option for warm-weather hiking—and a very high-quality one at that.
 However, $120 for a pair of hiking shorts is a tough sell, especially when you can get similar levels of performance and durability with cheaper options like the $85 OR Ferrosi, $89 Patagonia Quandary, and others above.
 The Ferrosi is a particularly strong alternative with comparable breathability and more stretch (14% vs. 6% for the Gamma)—although it doesn’t have a belt in the 10-inch version and is a little less premium-feeling.
-In the end, the Gamma’s value (or lack thereof) pushes it slightly down our rankings, but we still think it’s a fantastic all-around option.
+In the end, the Gamma’s value (or lack thereof) pushes it slightly down our rankings, but we still think it’s a fantastic all-around option for those who can afford it.

 9. Vuori Ripstop Short ($74)